 Once you understand the rules and tax consequences of each income source, create a plan for the order in which you will draw them down.

 Many retirees first draw from their taxable brokerage accounts in retirement, because they typically want to continue receiving benefits from their tax-deferred and Roth accounts for as long as possible.
-RMDs mandate that you begin drawing down from your tax-deferred accounts by age 73.
+RMDs mandate that you begin drawing down from your tax-deferred accounts by age 73 or 75, depending on your year of birth.

 Roth IRAs require no withdrawals during the original account owner’s lifetime and they can be an ideal vehicle for leaving assets to heirs.
 Many investors tap their Roth IRAs last or never during retirement.